azdavis/azdavis.net/posts/define-pl-01.md

 ### Stepping: $e \rightarrow e'$

-Next, we define what expressions are not done evaluating, and furthermore, we define what they evaluate to.
-Or rather, we define how their evaluation progresses.
+Next, we define what expressions are not done evaluating, and furthermore, we define how their evaluation progresses.

 The second dynamics judgement, $e \rightarrow e'$, read as "$e$ steps to $e'$", holds when the expression $e$ takes a step to another expression, $e'$.

-In Hatsugen, the only expressions that can take a step are if-expressions.
+In Hatsugen, the only expressions that can take a step are conditional expressions.

-First, we define that an if-expression can take a step if its condition $e_1$ can take a step to $e_1'$.
-This could happen if $e_1$ itself was another if-expression, for instance.
+First, we define that a conditional expression can take a step if its condition
+$e_1$ can take a step to $e_1'$.
+This could happen if $e_1$ itself was another conditional expression, for instance.

-We say the whole if-expression then steps.
+We say the whole conditional expression then steps.
 When it steps, we leave the then-branch and else-branch expressions unchanged.

 $$